manoj7pal/Airline-Analysis-Project-via-Apache-Hive/README.md

 Problem:

-A.Find list of Airports operating in the Country India B.Find the list of Airlines having zero stops
+A.Find list of Airports operating in the Country India \n B.Find the list of Airlines having zero stops
 C.List of Airlines operating with code share
 D.Which country (or) territory having highest Airports